 The Company's business activities, together with the factors likely to affect its future development and performance, are set out in this Directors' Report and within the Strategic Report.
 The financial position of the Company is described in the Chairman's Statement.
-In addition, Note 16 to the Financial Statements includes: the Company's objectives, policies and processes for managing its financial risks; details of its financial instruments; and its exposures to market price risk, interest rate risk, liquidity risk, credit risk and price risk sensitivity.
-The Directors believe that the Company is well-placed to manage its business risks.
+In addition, Note 16 to the Financial Statements includes the Company's objectives, policies and processes for managing its financial risks; details of its financial instruments; and its exposures to market price risk, interest rate risk, liquidity risk, credit risk and price risk sensitivity.
+The Directors believe that the Company is well placed to manage its business risks.

-Following a detailed review, and taking into account the wider geopolitical uncertainty that has persisted throughout the year, including the economic impact of the ongoing conflicts in Ukraine and the Middle East, as well as the high level of inflation and increased interest rates, which are impacting many consumers and businesses, the Directors have a reasonable expectation that the Company has adequate financial resources to enable it to continue in operational existence for the foreseeable future and, for at least the next 12 months from the date of this Annual Report.
-Accordingly, they have continued to adopt the going concern basis when preparing the Annual Report and Financial Statements.
+Following a detailed review, and taking into account the uncertain economic outlook and the wider geopolitical issues that have persisted throughout the year, including the economic impact of the geopolitical unrest in Ukraine and the Middle East, the high level of inflation, the cost of living crisis and high interest rates, which are impacting many consumers and businesses, the Directors have a reasonable expectation that the Company has adequate financial resources to enable it to continue in operational existence for the foreseeable future and, at least for the next 12 months from the date of this Annual Report, and accordingly, they have continued to adopt the going concern basis when preparing the Annual Report and Financial Statements.